fau-klue/clmaths/topics/02-logic.md

 $$ HUMAN(D) $$

 This will translate as: "Hal is a Robot" and "Dave is a Human".
+These predicates can also take on a boolean value, this happens as they are evaluated according to the universe in which they defined.
+In the universe $$U$$, in which Hal is a robot and Dave is a human, both sentences would be true.

+$$ HUMAN(D) ^ U = True $$

-Predicates can also be actions:
+Predicates can also define actions of entities:

 $$ JOG(D) $$